hackclub/camp/cohort_4/playbook/workshops/messenger/README.md

 We can do this by using the function `document.getElementById`.

-This function gets us back any element with the id that we give to it as the input.
+This function gives us back any element with the id that we give to it as the input.

-For example,
+We can use this function like this:

 ```js
 document.getElementById('uploadButton');